In-Vitro Fertilization in Singapore

 In-Vitro Fertilization costs

-As far as public hospitals are concerned, a handful of them handle a large majority of the public sector’s IVF treatments.
+As far as public hospitals are concerned, a handful of them handles a large majority of the public sector’s IVF treatments.
 30% are performed a KK Women’s and Children’s Hospital, while National University Hospital performs 24%, Thomson Medical Centre 15%, and Singapore General Hospital 13%.
-Inside of these facilities the cost of IVF treatment resides within a range of $6,000 and $13,000.
+Inside of these facilities, the cost of IVF treatment resides within a range of $6,000 and $13,000.

 These numbers all come from an Assisted Reproduction Technology (ART) co-funding scheme that the Singapore government has had in place since 2013 and covers up to 3 cycles each of fresh and frozen IVF treatment.

 For care at private facilities, which is where expats will most likely have to go to receive fertility treatment in Singapore, costs for a single round of treatment can run as high as $16,000.